Distance: 10.3 mile loop

 Ride downhill for a couple of miles, then ride up another hill.
 You’ll come to an intersection with a blue sign, a black sign, and a 310 sign.
 Go right down some steep, loose, rocky switchbacks and some fun armored switchbacks.
 Cross the road (this is Pinemont Road) and follow the 310 trail (touch the sink for good luck) back to your car on Booth Hill Road.

 Directions: Head south on Highway 35 out of Hood River.
 Take a left at the Sawtooth Pub / Booth Hill Road.
-Follow it for 1/2 mile or so, and at the three-way intersection, go left.
+Follow it for 1/2 mile or so, and at the three-way intersection, go right.
 Follow Booth Hill uphill until it turns to gravel and splits into two roads – one goes right, and one continues straight uphill.
 Park at the wide area on the right road.
 Pedal up the gravel road, and when you hit pavement (that’s Pinemont Road), take a left.
 Follow Pinemont for 5 miles or so.
 It starts paved, switches to gravel, and switches back to one-lane pavement.
 When you see the powerlines, you’re close.
 About 100 yards before the powerlines, a trail drops off the road into a gully.
 Follow the trail.
 Take a right at the bottom of the gully, and you’re on the 310, aka Kitchen Sink.
 You can also shuttle the trail by parking at the north end of Surveyor’s Ridge.